Mr-peipei/vsfiler.vim/README.md

 ## Concept

 This filer is so light and intuitive.
-You don't have to remember too many keemapings.
+You don't have to remember too many keymapings.
 This filer will deliver the simplest vertically divided filer in the world.

 ## Images